Why I self published my new book on policies and procedures

 • Obtaining an ISBN (unique number for each book format and edition)

-• Obtaining a LCCN (unique number from Library of Congress for the book)
+• Obtaining a LCCN (unique number from Library of Congress for the book) (footnote this point for another discussion someday)

 • Protecting and registering my Copyright.